-Camurus' four focus areas Ambitions Material aspects Sustainablity goals 2026 (if no other timeline is stated) Patients Always place the patient at the center of our business Patient health and safety (incl. responsible product labeling) Innovation Access to medicine Ethics in R&amp;D (incl. clinical studies and animal welfare Responsible product marketing Reach 100,000 patients in treatment with Buvidal®1 Conduct annual projects focused on reducing stigma for patients Take at least one new drug to regulatory approval People Maintain an inclusive, diverse and open work environment where employees can thrive and contribute to our goals and vision Decent working conditions in Camurus' operations (incl. occupational health and safety, equity and diversity, working conditions and individual development) Healthy attendance over 97% Gender distribution at Board and management level must reflect the company as a whole (±20%) Planet Develop our business with minimal environmental impact throughout the value chain Climate change Environmental impact (including pharmaceuticals in the environment) Reduce scope 1 and 2 greenhouse gas emissions by at least 50% by 2035 Reduce selected scope 3 greenhouse gas emissions by at least 40% by 2035 Net zero greenhouse gas emissions (scope 1, 2 and 3) by 2045 From 2024 onwards, at least 80% of the energy used within Camurus' operations to come from renewable sources Transition from combustion engine cars to electric cars should be conducted as fast as possible: From 2024 all new benefit cars are electric cars; Transition of job cars to electric cars in the Nordic countries by 2030; Transition of job cars to electric cars in all other countries by 2040 Responsible business Always conduct our business and interact with stakeholders in an ethical, responsible, and respectful manner Sustainable supply chain management Anti-corruption and anti-competitive behavior (including transparency) Responsible product marketing Annual training of all Camurus employees and consultants in the company's Code of Conduct in relevant topics, such as anti-corruption and data protection Ensure an open culture where employees feel safe to report suspected misconduct, including corruption, as well as a robust framework for monitoring within which any problems are identified and addressed Disclose value transfers to the healthcare system according to applicable industry codes or on a voluntary basis Monitor all suppliers in the first tier within research and development, production and distribution regarding compliance with Camurus' Vendor Code of Conduct External framwork UN:s SDGs 3 GOOD HEALTH AND 5 GENDER 6 CLEAN WATER AND SANITATION 7 CLEAN ENERGY 8 DECENT WORK AND ECONOMIC GROWTH 10 REDUCED 12 RESPONSIBLE CONSUMPTION AND PRODUCTION 13 CLIMATE 16 PEACE_JUSTICE INSTRUME IN emissions include indirect emis t emissions from owned or controlled sources.
-Scope sions from the generation of purchased energy. direct emissions (excluding scope 2) that occur in the Compared to 2023.
-The remaining greenhouse gas emissions that cannot be reduced will be offset in 2045 and beyond.
-Where technically feasible.
-FOR MORE INFORMATION ABOUT PERFORMANCE 2023, SEE PERFORMANCE INDICATORS PAGES 72-75
+Camurus' four focus areas Ambitions Material aspects Sustainablity goals 2026 (if no other timeline is stated) Patients Always place the patient at the center of our business Patient health and safety (incl. responsible product labeling) Innovation Access to medicine Ethics in R&D (incl. clinical studies and animal welfare Reach 100,000 patients in treatment with Buvidal®1 Conduct annual projects focused on reducing stigma for patients Take at least one new drug to regulatory approval People Maintain an inclusive, diverse and open work environment where employees can thrive and contribute to our goals and vision Decent working conditions in Camurus' operations (incl. occupational health and safety, equity and diversity, working conditions and individual development) Healthy attendance over 97% Gender distribution at Board and management level must reflect the company as a whole (±20%) Planet Develop our business with minimal environmental impact throughout the value chain Climate change Environmental impact (including pharmaceuticals in the environment) Reduce scope 1 and 22 greenhouse gas emissions by at least 50% by 2035 Reduce selected scope 33 greenhouse gas emissions by at least 40% by 2035 Net zero greenhouse gas emissions (scope 1, 2 and 3) by 2045 From 2024 onwards, at least 80% of the energy used within Camurus' operations to come from renewable sources Transition from combustion engine cars to electric cars should be conducted as fast as possible: From 2024 all new benefit cars are electric cars; Transition of job cars to electric cars in other European countries by 2035; Transition of job cars to electric cars in all other countries by 2040 Responsible business Always conduct our business and interact with stakeholders in an ethical, responsible, and respectful manner Sustainable supply chain management Anti-corruption and anti-competitive behavior (including transparency) Responsible product marketing Annual training of all Camurus employees and consultants in the company's Code of Conduct in relevant topics, such as anti-corruption and data protection Ensure an open culture where employees feel safe to report suspected misconduct, including corruption, as well as a robust framework for monitoring within which any problems are identified and addressed Disclose value transfers to the healthcare system according to applicable industry codes or on a voluntary basis Monitor all suppliers in the first tier within research and development, production and distribution regarding compliance with Camurus' Vendor Code of Conduct

+External framwork UN:s SDGs